 Hazukido is open daily from 11 a.m. to 6 p.m. at 1629 Ste.
 Catherine Street West.

 SAINT-HENRI — Two years after opening his first restaurant, Ivorian sandwich shop Baguette Brochette on Saint-Denis, Jad Ezzeddine has now opened his second: another outpost for the casual eatery, but in Saint-Henri.
 “Inspired by the unique combination of Parisian Cafés and African street food,” according to its Facebook bio, Baguette Brochette specializes in baguettes filled with skewered meats or vegan alternatives.
-Also on offer are bofloto, sweet Ivorian doughnuts balls; house-made plantain chips; and fruit juices.
-According to a press release shared with Eater, a third location, in Ottawa, is also on the horizon.
+Also available are bofloto, sweet Ivorian doughnuts balls; house-made plantain chips; and fruit juices.
+According to a press release shared with Eater, a third location in Ottawa, is also on the horizon.

 Baguette Brochette is now open at 3491 Notre-Dame Street West.

 DOWNTOWN — Jordan Biberkraut, the person behind once-upon-a-time Detroit pizza pop-up Fungool, opened his own brick-and-mortar earlier this month.
 With the ‘90s-inspired Hang Time, he pairs the thick, cheesy squares of his last project with New York-style pies, poutine, chicken wings, and more.
 Read about it here.

 Hang Time is open daily from 11:30 a.m. to 10 p.m. at 1390 Boulevard de Maisonneuve West.